GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 Open the browser and navigate to `http://localhost:4000/dashboard` to access by the [GreptimeDB Dashboard](https://github.com/GrepTimeTeam/dashboard).

-If you want to use other tools like `mysql` or `psql` to connect to the GreptimeDB cluster, you refer to the [Quick Start](/getting-started/quick-start.md).
+If you want to use other tools like `mysql` or `psql` to connect to the GreptimeDB cluster, you can refer to the [Quick Start](/getting-started/quick-start.md).

 ### Access the Grafana dashboard